python-rope/pylsp-rope/README.md

 ## Caveat

-Support for working on unsaved document is currently incomplete.
+Support for working on unsaved document is currently experimental.

-Before you start refactoring you must save all unsaved changes in your text editor.
-I highly recommended that you enable autosave on your text editor.

 This plugin is in early development, so expect some bugs.
 Please report in [Github issue tracker](https://github.com/python-lsp/python-lsp-server/issues)